-Subclass of: F1 Work
+F1 Work

-Superclass of: F48 Aggregation Work
+F48 Aggregation Work

-F43 Publication Work F51 Performance Work
+F43 Publication Work

+F51 Performance Work

-This class comprises Individual Works whose essence is to add value to expressions of other works without altering them, by the selection, arrangement and/or addition of features of different quality, such as layout to words, movement to texts etc. This does not make the contents of the incorporated expressions part of this work, but only parts of the resulting expression.
-Container Work may include additional original parts.
+This class comprises works whose essence is to enhance or add value to expressions from other works without altering them, by the selection, arrangement and/or addition of features of different form, such as layout to words, recitation and movement to texts, instrumentation to musical scores etc. This does not make the contents of the incorporated expressions part of the Container Work, but only part of the resulting expression.
+Container Work may include the addition of new, original parts to the incorporated expressions, such as introductions, graphics, etc.